Selinaliu1030/mlfs-book/README.md

 We give each sensors an id, and put all the information including url, country, city, street, and csv file path onto .env file with the name always ends with "_id".

 3. Notebook
 We modify the notebooks for to take sensor id as input through command line.
+First, we parse the input from the command line and got the attribute "id".
+Then,
 4. Make File
 5. .yml file